docker/docs/docs/advanced_usage.md

 `targets/releases` role if it exists; if it does not exist, the Engine  will fall back to retrieving images signed by the default `targets` role.

 To use the `targets/releases` role for pushing and pulling images with content trust, follow the steps above to add and publish the delegation role with notary.
 When adding the delegation, the `--all-paths` flag should be used.
-By default, pushing with Docker Content Trust will attempt to add to the `targets/releases` role and will fallback to `targets` _only_ if the delegation does not exist.
+By default, pushing with Docker Content Trust will attempt to add to whichever delegations exist directly under targets (ex: `targets/releases`, but not `targets/nested/delegation`).

 # Files and state on disk